IDLabResearch/owlturtle2http/README.md

 After this, the server will be running on port 8080.
 You can change this in the file `server`

+Make sure you have RDFLIB ^4.2.1 installed (yes, a python library, we are very sorry)

 ## Usage

 configure the `server` file with a link to your ttl file